cgwire/kitsu/docs/faq-deletion/README.md

 ![Delete sequence](../img/getting-started/delete_episode.png)

-## How to delete a task type column
+## How to Delete a Task Type Column

 To delete a task type (shot or asset), go to the global spreadsheet page, and click on the arrow next to the name of the task type ![Delete sequence](../img/getting-started/arrow.png).